Giuiba/fundamentals-of-astrodynamics/datalib/readme.txt

 It "looks" like the 678 687 terms are still used by nut00a? and that they use the 2006/2000 values?
 SOFA is VERY convoluted and drawn out. very poor code imo. some routines are 100 lines of code, most are just 1 or 2. they do not seem to be functionally grouped for processing.
-Much better optioh to simply use the series aproach with interpolation!
+Much better option to simply use the series aproach with interpolation!